rvesse/java-ssl-helper/ReadMe.md

 # Java SSL Helper

-A pair of scripts to help configuring Java to trust a self-signed SSL certificate.
+A set of scripts to help configuring Java to trust a self-signed SSL certificate.

 This is commonly necessary in development environments and the procedure is arcane enough that I wrote these scripts to automate the process.